-Like the terms indicate, one is focused specifically on how well a player will perform, while a team prop relies on the overall group effort.
+Like the terms indicate, one is focused specifically on how well a player will perform.
+A team prop relies on the overall group effort.

-For example, team props include things like how many touchdowns a team will score in the first half, or if they will score a defensive touchdown.
-Player props narrow that down to things such as passing yards for a specific quarterback, the number of touchdowns for a particular player, or over/under bets on performance totals throughout the game.
+For example, team props include markets such as how many touchdowns a team will score in the first half, or if it will score a defensive touchdown.
+Player props narrow the possibilities down to things such as passing yards for a specific quarterback, the number of touchdowns for a particular player, or over/under bets on performance totals throughout the game.

 The most popular player prop for the Super Bowl is which player will earn the MVP award.
-This award quite often goes to the winning team’s quarterback, which has been the case in 31 of the past 55 Super Bowls.
+This award quite often goes to the winning team’s quarterback, which has been the case in 31 of 56 Super Bowls.

 Sometimes that prop bet has a lot of value, especially when there isn’t a single, easy-to-identify favorite among the field.
 In 2020, Patrick Mahomes was a favorite right from the start, and he didn’t hold much value for those placing wagers on him.
 He won the award, of course, and it paid out for those who put their hard-earned cash down on him — just not very much.

-There are longshot MVP candidates, too, and now and again they pay off big time.
+There are longshot MVP candidates, too, and they pay off big time on occasion.
 Take 2019, for example.
 The Super Bowl MVP was wide receiver Julian Edelman, who carried +3000 odds at FanDuel.

-If that weren’t enough, over the last seven Super Bowls, there have been defensive players who won the MVP award twice.
-There’s value there, but history has shown that it is rarely anyone but an offensive player, and a quarterback at that, who hoists the trophy at the end of the game.
+If that weren’t enough, there have been defensive players who won the MVP award twice in recent history.
+There’s value there, but history has shown that it is rarely anyone but an offensive player — and a quarterback at that — who hoists the trophy at the end of the game.

 On the other side of the ball, props range from total yards rushing and passing, who scores the first touchdown, what the first scoring play will be, and more.

-Like any game, research and a strong sports betting strategy are the best way to approach offensive and defensive props.
-You even have a bit more time to get into all of it since there is an extra week between the NFC and AFC conference championships and the Super Bowl.
+Like any game, research and a strong sports betting strategy are the best ways to approach offensive and defensive props.
+You even have a bit more time to get into your number-crunching since there is an extra week between the NFC and AFC conference championship games and the Super Bowl.

-Keep in mind that the stars for each team are likely going to continue to shine in the intense competition that is the NFL championship game, but there are almost always a couple of unexpected surprises.
-If you see value in a player who has been on the cusp of breaking out, don’t hesitate to make a small wager on their performance.
+Keep in mind that the stars for each team are likely going to continue to shine, but there are almost always a couple of unexpected surprises.
+If you see value in a player who has been on the cusp of breaking out, don’t hesitate to make a small wager on his performance.
 You never know who is going to step up and play the best game of the season.

-Like we mentioned earlier, there can be prop bets for just about anything that could happen during the Super Bowl, from start to finish, including halftime, postgame, and even commercials.
-An example of this might be “What will the halftime show artist sing as their first song?”
+Like we mentioned earlier, there can be prop bets for just about anything that could happen during the Super Bowl, from start to finish. including halftime, postgame and even commercials.
+An example might be: “What will the halftime show artist sing as their first song?”

-While this is amusing and fun to think about, regulated US sportsbooks have never offered any bet related to halftime, commercials, or announcers.
+Although this is all amusing and fun to think about, regulated US sportsbooks have never offered any bet related to halftime, commercials or announcers.
 The Michigan Gaming Control Board has the final say on what an online book is allowed to have on its board.